The overarching aim of the Clinical and Translational Investigation Core (CTIC) is to facilitate

 techniques to enhance clinical and translational relevance.

-- Coordination of AIDS Center CFAR Grand Rounds
+- Coordination with the Developmental Core got selectionof AIDS Center CFAR Grand Rounds speakers.

 Recent Core Publications

 1. Batchelder AW, Brisbane M, Litwin AH, Nahvi S, Berg KM, Arnsten JH.
 "Damaging what wasn't damaged already": Psychological tension and antiretroviral adherence among HIV-infected methadone-maintained drug users.
 AIDS Care.
 2013.
 Epub 2013/02/15. doi: 10.1080/09540121.2013.766303.
 PubMed Central PMCID: PMC3740002.

 2. Brust JC, Berman AR, Zalta B, Haramati LB, Ning Y, Heo M, van der Merwe TL, Bamber S, Moll AP, Friedland GH, Shah NS, Gandhi NR.
 Chest Radiograph Findings and Time to Culture Conversion in Patients with Multidrug-Resistant Tuberculosis and HIV in Tugela Ferry, South Africa.
 PLoS ONE.
 2013;8(9):e73975.
 Epub 2013/09/17. doi: 10.1371/journal.pone.0073975.
 PMCID: PMC3765317.

 3. Cooperman NA, Shastri JS, Shastri A, Schoenbaum E. HIV Prevalence, Risk Behavior, Knowledge, and Beliefs Among Women Seeking Care at a Sexually Transmitted Infection Clinic in Mumbai, India.
 Health care for women international.
 2013.
 Epub 2013/05/11. doi: 10.1080/07399332.2013.770004.
 PubMed PMID: 23659311.